From Counterportation to Local Wormholes: The Paradox

-The setup in Fig. \ref{fig:Paradox} is in fact equivalent to (two outer and two inner cycles of) the Michelson version of Salih et al.'s protocol for counterfactual communication \cite{Salih2013} for the case of Bob not blocking the channel, with Alice on the left in Fig. \ref{fig:Paradox} and Bob on the right, as we will see in the next section.
-Counterfactuality here means that given a $D_0$ click, Alice's photon has not traveled to Bob---which common sense tells us is the case, since any photon that enters the inner interferometers on the right would necessarily be lost to detector $D_3$.
-It is this case of Bob not blocking the channel, corresponding to bit ``0'', where counterfactuality has been questioned.
-Counterfactuality for the case of Bob blocking the channel, corresponding to bit ``1'', is not in question, since everyone agrees that any photon entering the channel would have been lost to Bob's blocking device.
-Our proof above that the photon has not been to Bob therefore amounts to a proof of counterfactuality not only of Salih et al.'s protocol for counterfactual communication of a classical bit\cite{Salih2013}, but also for Salih's generalised protocol, the first, for counterfactual communication of an unknown quantum bit\cite{Salih2014b,Salih2016}---counterportation---the focus of the rest of the paper.
+Bob then communicates bit ``0" by not blocking the optical path to Alice, arms C, as in the case discussed so far in Fig. \ref{fig:Paradox}.
+Provided the photon is not lost, detector $D_0$ clicks indicating a ``0".
+On the other hand, Bob communicates bit ``1" by blocking the optical path to Alice, with a photon detector for example.
+Provided the photon is not lost to Bob, detector $D_1$ instead clicks indicating a ``1".
+Here, the absence of interference in the inner interferometers allows the action of successive $HWP1$'s to rotate Alice's photon from H to V, leading to a $D_1$ click.
+Counterfactuality, which means that given a $D_0$ or $D_1$ click, Alice's photon has not travelled to Bob on the right, is not in question for the case of Bob blocking, since there is no dispute that any photon entering the channel would have been lost to Bob's blocking device.
+It is the case of Bob not blocking the channel where counterfactuality has been questioned, even though common sense tells us it must be the case, since any photon that enters the inner interferometers would necessarily be lost to detector $D_A$ through the action of successive $HWP2$'s.
+The demonstration above that the photon has not been to Bob for the case of Bob not blocking the channel therefore amounts, by the linearity of quantum mechanics, to a demonstration of counterfactuality not only of Salih et al.'s protocol for counterfactual communication of classical information\cite{Salih2013}, but also for the Salih14 generalised protocol for counterfactual communication of quantum information\cite{Salih2016,*Salih2014b}, where Bob implements a superposition of blocking and not blocking the channel, the focus of the rest of the paper.